 *Each patient is unique and individual results may vary.

 The fat transfer procedure is commonly used to fill the area under the eyes and in the tear troughs to plump up and rejuvenate the face.
 It is also used in the temple area, cheeks, chin, jawline, and lips and may be used to smooth lines in the forehead and between the eyebrows.
 Using a patient’s own fat cells is an option most patients prefer rather than introducing a foreign substance into their bodies.

 Masri Clinic for Laser and Cosmetic Surgery has locations in Dearborn and Birmingham, Michigan.
 The Masri Clinic has been serving patients for over 25 years.
-Masri Clinic physicians Dr. Haitham Masri, Dr. Raj Gupta and Dr. Fatina Masri are known for their meticulous attention to detail supported by experience, refined skills and advanced technology.
+Masri Clinic physicians Dr. Haitham Masri and Dr. Raj Gupta are known for their meticulous attention to detail supported by experience, refined skills, and advanced technology.

 Preparation for Facial Fat Injections

 In preparation for your facial fat injection, smoking cessation is recommended several weeks prior to your injections in order to maximize healing and to avoid scarring.
 Avoid aspirin and other drugs that might cause excess bleeding.

 Fat transfers are usually performed with local anesthetic and with a sedative that keeps you relaxed.
 Patients with a strong preference for general anesthesia may be provided that option.
 Fat is removed from your donor site and is prepared in a manner that keeps as many fat cells alive as possible during the transfer.
 The fat is then carefully injected into your recipient sites with aesthetic balance and symmetry guiding their location.
 The procedure is often completed within an hour but can take longer based upon the amount of fat transferred.